Veridise/veridise-docs/zkvanguard/detectors/index.md

 <!-- These header links are required so backlinks redirect to the correct header. -->
 ## Compute or Constrain Detectors {#compute-or-constrain}

-These detectors independently operate on both witness-generation operations and constrains in the circuit.
+These detectors independently operate on both witness-generation operations and constraints in the circuit.
 These detectors will operate on LLZK files that contain only constraints as well.

 <!-- TODO: Add back "detectors/private-input-leakage" after DSS -->